Verdict on Egypt's Mubarak sparks courtroom chaos

 CAIRO A judge handed down life terms to former Egyptian president Hosni Mubarak and his interior minister for their part in the killings of protesters last year, but Saturday's long-awaited verdict produced some curious reactions.

-Lawyers on the defense team congratulated each other.
+Lawyers on the defence team congratulated each other.
 Those representing the families of the dead were downcast.

 Moments later, the courtroom dissolved into chaos, as the plaintiff lawyers chanted slogans against the judiciary in one area and unrelated fistfights breaking out in another.